jaspitzer/obsidian/CLEC5A.md

+---
+tags:
+ - protein/PRR
+---
 - i have heard this before somewhere but dont know where
-- regulates the immuen response
+- regulates the immune response
 - is a [[PRR]]
 - c type lectin receptor